alphaolomi/vfdcloud-vfd/docs/README.md

 30. Token will be requested only after expiry of current one, so before posting to TRA check if current token is valid and only post if is valid otherwise request new one
 31. Token value must be saved to taxpayer billing system

+## TEST CASES SCENARIOS
+It is suggested that these are done during testing the VFD integration to determine if the implementation works as expected

+1. Post receipts/invoices with different CUSTIDTYPES as indicated in the API
+2. Post receipts/invoices with discounts if any
+3. Post receipts/invoices with multiple items having different tax codes if any as per API
+4. For receipt post transactions with different payment types as indicated in the API
+5. We recommend posting transactions in daily basis (this helps us checking sequence of DC, GC, ZNUM).
+6. Post as many transactions as possible preferably from 100 and above.